KwaneleKhumalo/active_directory/setup/setup.md

     - Run and Complete the Installation

 * ### Configure VirtualBox Network Settings
-    - Launch VirtualBox and get follow the configuration steps below:
+    - Launch VirtualBox and follow the configuration steps below:

 1. #### Go to File > Tools > Network Manager
     - This will help us configure Networks